Dipti2021/Code_Quiz_DR/README.md

    * [The URL of the deployed application](https://dipti2021.github.io/Code_Quiz_DR/)

  ## Pseudocode
-   1. timer and score button are created that start at point 0
+   1. Timer and score button are created that start at point 0
    2. Begin button is pressed in order to start the quiz.
    3. As soon as the quiz starts , the timer starts decrementing.
    4. Each question is presented on a new page.